 - A purchase doesn’t mean automatically subscribing to your newsletter.
 Though you can ask with a separate opt-in at checkout like in the example below.
 If a customer doesn’t opt in, you can only send them transactional emails because they’re essential to the purchase.

 Misleading people is against GDPR and will lead to your emails being reported as spam.
 This is also why you should never buy an email list to speed up your customer acquisition.
-Here’s our infographic on GDPR and email marketing with Dos and Don’ts.
+Here’s our guide to GPDR-compliant emails.

 Why should you care about not spamming people?
 Because negative reactions to your emails impact your overall campaign performance and deliverability.
 So it’s better to email only the people who want to hear from you.
 The safest way to do so is by using double opt-in where new subscribers have to confirm twice that they want to join your mailing list.
 This will give you only real emails and engaged contacts, which guarantees better results.